The new year has started off with a bang in our household.

 …so you can do this.

-And, that my friends, is one more good as gold Crock-Pot recipe to add to your list.
+And, that my friends is another good as gold Crock-Pot recipe to add to your list.

 - 1 (14.5 ounce) can or 1-3/4 cups beef broth